john-ml/john-ml.github.io/content/prob.md

 But `NaiveEnum` has lots of problems of its own.
 Exhaustive analysis can easily lead to exponential blowups.
-For example, `bin p n` is a binomial random variable
+For example, `bin p n` is a binomial random variable with
 \$n\$ trials and success probability \$p\$:
 ```ocaml
 let bin p n =